alschroe/AzureIoTHack/challenges_emulator/04_emu_function.md

 # Communicate from the Azure IoT Hub to the Azure Machine Learing service

 We created an Azure Function for you.
-It is triggered every time the Iot hub receives a message from your Pi and forwards the needed content to the Azure Machine Learning service.
-In return it also receives the rain prediction to the sensor temperature and humidity data.
+It is triggered every time the Iot Hub receives a message from your Pi emulator and forwards the needed content to the Azure Machine Learning Service.
+In return, it also receives the rain prediction to the sensor temperature and humidity data.

 We will stay on your local machine to implement this.